Top of page

 Support our national campaign

-Why we need this appeal
+Why we set the appeal up

 With rising fuel bills and the prospect of another cold winter, older and vulnerable people are at risk.
 5.4 million households are living in fuel poverty.
 Almost half of those living in fuel poverty are aged over 60.